Sunset at Chimney Rock

 It’s finally starting to warm up here in the Snowy Valleys region.
 With a radiant sun and flowering wattle, Henry and I left work early one afternoon in hopes of summiting Chimney Rock by sunset.

-Just before the rugged ascent, Chimney Rock can be seen 640 vertical meters from grassy clearing at the start of the trail, it's about 3km to the top.
+Just before the rugged ascent, Chimney Rock can be seen 640 vertical meters from a grassy clearing at the start of the trail, it's about 3km to the top.
 The total elevation of Chimney Rock is 1082m.

 The route is intersected by various mountain streams in high flow after recent rain.